Charter Service Merchant Account

 If you are currently unable to accept jet charter payments online, you are likely missing out on opportunities to obtain new clients and book more flights.
 When you want to begin accepting credit and debit card payments, it is important to apply for a charter service merchant account.
-A service that provides credit card processing for airlines can also provide you with a high-risk merchant account that will allow you to keep your business up and running without issues or interference.
+A service that provides credit card processing for jet charter businesses can also provide you with a high risk merchant account that will allow you to keep your business up and running without issues or interference.

-Standard Payment Processors VS. Credit Card Processing for Airlines
+Standard Payment Processors VS. Credit Card Processing for Jet Charters

-When you choose a standard payment processor over an airline payment processor, you run the risk of having your account frozen, flagged, or terminated at any time.
-Running a jet charter business is considered to be a higher risk than other business types for traditional payment processors such as Paypal, Square, and Stripe.
+When you choose a standard payment processor over a jet charter payment processor, you run the risk of having your account frozen, flagged, or terminated at any time.
+Running a jet charter business, or any airline-related business, is considered to be a higher risk than other business types for traditional payment processors such as PayPal, Square, and Stripe.

-A credit card processing company that specializes in charter service merchant accounts understands the risks that the industry itself poses.
-Jet charter industries fall into the high-risk category due to the high amounts that are often processed per flight.
+A robust credit card processing company that specializes in charter service merchant accounts understands the risks that the industry itself poses.
+Jet charter industries fall into the high risk category due to the high amounts that are often processed per flight.
 When providing private flights to clients, you may charge upwards of $15,000 to $30,000 per flight.
-Traditional payment processors such as Paypal and Stripe do not work with such high-ticket transactions, on account for potential fraud.
+Traditional payment processors such as PayPal and Stripe do not work with such high-ticket transactions, on account for potential fraud.
 Charges of this nature can quickly lead to the termination of your account.

-Choosing a high-risk credit card processing company is highly advisable to minimize the risk of your ability to process payments.
-When you have a high-risk merchant account, your business is able to accept payments without issues or the constant fear of losing your account.
+Choosing a high risk credit card processing company is highly advisable to minimize the risk of your ability to process payments.
+When you have a high risk merchant account, your business can accept payments without issues or the constant fear of losing your account.